deanhamsft/Brinehaven/Dwarven Mine/Khazad-Durak - The Abandoned Dwarven Mine.md

 The dwarf will squint at every answer, tug his beard, spit into the dust, and finally grunt either “Ye’ll do” or “Back to the surface with ye, ye glossy pebble.”

-- Description: **Moving the rubble leads to a chamber where a ledge runs around, above a water logged floor with barricades and old watchposts.
+- Description: **Moving the rubble leads to a chamber where a stair runs around, above a water logged floor with barricades and old watchposts.
 Beneath is a dark shaft leading down.
 Echoes of dripping water emanate from the shaft.**
 - Monsters: 3 Duergar (CR 1, 200 XP each; Monster Manual p.
 122) + 2 Giant Spiders (CR 1, 200 XP each) webbing the posts.
 - Hazards: Web traps (DC 13 Strength save or restrained).
 - Loot: 25 gp, Potion of Hill Giant Strength (hidden in duergar belt).